clux/probes/content/post/2022-01-11-prometheus-ecosystem.md

 ### [Thanos Ruler](https://thanos.io/tip/components/rule.md/)

 An **optional** rule evaluation / alerting analogue.
+Not pictured in the current image because it's not really needed in the normal thanos setup (see the next [#prometheus](/tags/prometheus/) post for how this could be used).

-This is a bit more **niche** than the rule evaluation in prometheus itself, because rule evalution on the prometheus side essentially gets stored as metrics in the long term storage.
-The only reason you need this is if you need to alert on / create evaluation rules on a federated level (e.g. to answer whether you have a high error rate across all production clusters / prometheus sets).
+This is a bit more **niche** than the rule evaluation in prometheus itself, because rule evalution on the prometheus side already gets stored as metrics in the long term storage.
+The only reasons you need this is if you need to alert / evaluate rules on the federated level (e.g. to answer whether you have a high error rate across all production clusters / prometheus sets), or need long term metrics in the evaluation phase for anomaly detection.

 If you need the alerting part, then you have another component that talks to `alertmanager` 🙃.